Thumb Planes: Norris, Spiers, Kerr, Holland, Buck and Others

 Norris No. 32 Thumb planes were offered in steel-faced gunmetal in their 1928 catalogue, for 26 shillings, the same price as Norris’ No. 31 Thumb planes with lever cap.
 By 1930, the A31 Adjustable Thumb plane was offered for just a little more, at 28 shillings.
 In the 1914 Norris catalogue, No. 32 was 10/6, and No. 31 was 11.
 Around the late 1920s, early 1930s, Norris’ No. 32 thumb plane was no longer a less expensive option.
 And by this time, a new plane coming to market utilizing a wedge and bridge was becoming increasingly anachronistic.
 Customer demand was reduced.
 Because of this, very few gunmetal Norris No. 32 Thumb planes were made, and examples are exceedingly rare.

-Photo of the same gunmetal no. 32 Thumb plane shown on the left.
-Photo by D. Stanley Auctions, March, 2014.
+Photo of the same gunmetal no. 32 Thumb plane.
+Photo by D. Stanley Auctions, September, 2014.

 Shown below, is a gunmetal Norris No. 32 Thumb Plane that sold in the David Stanley May 2024 Antique Tool Auction.
 Despite the fact that the rosewood was exposed to prolonged sunlight (UV), the plane itself was in very good condition.